pubky/pubky-nexus/README.md

 # You can check the running service on your browser on localhost:8080/v0/info

 # On terminal 2 run (for tests to work you need a working /neo4j-example instance with example dataset)
-cargo watch -q -c -w tests/ -x "test -- --nocapture"
+cargo watch -q -c -w tests/ -w macros/*/tests/ -x "test --workspace -- --nocapture"

 # Run benchmarks (e.g., get user by ID benchmark)
 cargo bench --bench user get_user_view_by_id